 For the first 3 years following his military retirement, Adam worked for the Department of Defense managing Congressionally funded projects.
 In 2010, Adam left his government position to pursue a career as a nonprofit executive.

-Currently, Adam serves as the President of NPLB Outdoors – a 501(c)3 organization that helps wounded, injured and ill veterans through a variety of outdoor activities and outings.
+Currently, Adam serves as the President and CEO of NPLB Outdoors – a 501(c)3 organization that helps wounded, injured and ill veterans through a variety of outdoor activities and outings.

 Adam has a bachelor’s degree from Mount St. Mary’s and a master’s degree from Georgetown.

 He proudly serves on the board of directors for Homes for Our Troops and is a pilot and ambassador for the Veterans Airlift Command.
 He also sits on the advisory board for Able Flight.